 - a set of Cross‑cutting Rules and four Outcomes that support the Consumer Principle.

-The proposals apply to regulated products and services sold to ‘retail clients’.
+The proposals apply to regulated products and services sold to ‘retail clients’ which would include SMEs.

 The case for change